eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 </tlLogic>
 ```

-- **id** must be the id of a condition element
+- **id** may be any alphanumeric id
 - **check** may be any expression which is permitted for condition values
 - **value** may be any expression which is permitted for conditions values

-Every time the control logic is executed, all `assignment`s are executed in the order they are defined: If the the 'check'-expression evaluates to true (a non-0 value), the value of the condition with 'id' will be set to the result of evaluating the 'value'-expression.
+Every time the control logic is executed, all `assignment`s are executed in the order they are defined: If the the 'check'-expression evaluates to true (a non-0 value), the 'value'-expression is evaluated and the result is stored under the given id:

+- if **id** is the id of a condition element, the value of that conditions is replaced by a string representation of the result (The accuracy of this representation is limited by simulation option **--precision**)
+- if **id** is not the id of a condition element, a double valued variable with that id is created / updated in the current scope.
+If the assignment is not part of a [use-defined functions](#custom_function_definitions), this is the global scope

 The test case [find_primes](https://sumo.dlr.de/extractTest.php?path=sumo/basic/tls/actuated/conditions/assignments/find_primes) computes all prime numbers below 100 inside the traffic light controller as a capability demonstration.